Cyfrin/foundry-smart-contract-lottery-cu/README.md

 ## Library

-This commmand will help you to install library
+This commmand will help you to install library.

 ```
 forge install smartcontractkit/chainlink-brownie-contracts@0.6.1 --no-commit